wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - Some function requires `createSetPosition(x, y)`.
 Currently this is only available in beta version, flagged by the constant `CreateSetPositionEnabled`.
 In master branch this is set to `false` and `createSetPosition(x, y)` is not imported to avoid error, while in dev branch this is set to `true`.

+- New discovery: `createSetPosition(x, y)` can be simulated, so we can still use this API with some workaround.

 - Without exceptions, directions are based on north and use radian input and output, clockwise(sun salt direction) being positive, anticlockwise(moon salt direction) being negative.
 Only `derotateToAngle()` uses degree input, this is because `.angle` of points is in degrees.

 - For the full details of the usages, see JSDoc.